disclose/policymaker/content/policymaker/vdp.md

-See below for a Vulnerability Disclosure Policy configured for your organisation
+See below for a Vulnerability Disclosure Policy configured for your organization